dg9vh/MMDVMHost-Websocketboard/README.md

 Please edit this file to your needs.
 It may change on developer-side from time by time so when updating keep a copy of your personal list to modify/edit it.

 If you do not want to have this Talkgroup-textes in your dashboard, simply remove all but the first line in this file.
-## Best Practise Installation
+## Installation Best Practices
 For getting the best user experience it is recommended to configure your MMDVMHost and other G4KLX-software with the following parameter:

 `FileRotate=0`

 This results in having only one logfile for each program and having it rotated by your linux-system with logrotate if configured.

-You should also configure your logtailer.ini with
+You should also configure your *logtailer.ini* with

 `FileRotate=False`